evilusean/Pysean/Sean/Books/FeynmannPhysics/AudioLectureNotes.md

 - ![[f04-01_tc_big.svg]]
 - How much weight is required to move the 1 pound weight and balance it on the (3,4,5 triangle)?
 - ![[f04-03_tc_big_b.svg]]
 -  In high school we learned a lot of laws about pulleys and levers used in different ways.
-We can now see that these “laws” are _all the same thing_, and that we did not have to memorize 75 rules to figure it out.
+We can now see that these “laws” are all the same thing, and that we did not have to memorize 75 rules to figure it out.
 - Energy is Sum of Several "Forms" (or ways of calculating)(or ways of calculating).
 - principle of virtual work - in order to do the work, you had to imagine the work and small amounts of motion to figure it out
 - ![[f04-05_tc_big.svg]]